ptaiga/organizer/next.md

     - [ ] Choose framework
     - [ ] Drag'n'drop for task and project location

+ - [ ] Different scrollbars for project and task areas
+ - [ ] Custom, accurate and minimal width scrollbar

 #### General features

  - [ ] Tabbed interface